deriteidavid/hubris/README.md

 run_all_scirpts_in_sequence.sh

 # Running scripts individually
+The documentation of the code is in progress, please contact the authors if you have any questions at david.deritei@channing.harvard.edu

-In this section we document the individual scripts needed to create the HUBRIS networks, the different cell-type specific versions, and the related analyses.
+This section documents the individual scripts needed to create the HUBRIS networks, the different cell-type-specific versions, and the related analyses.

 1. __python process\_SAINTExpress\_output\_excels.py__ <br>
     * __Aim__: Process the output files of the SAINTExpress analysis (HHIP\_SAINTexpress\_consolidated.xlsx), which consolidates the raw AP-MS interaction data into statistically significant interactions.
 The goal is to have a simplified list of interactions for the different cases (celly type, CRAPome etc.), which also constitutes the input for later network analysis scripts.